What are Porcelain Veneers

 Are there different kinds of Porcelain Veneers?

 Porcelain veneers are available with and without “prep.”
 No-prep porcelain veneers are extremely thin and are placed on top of your existing tooth with no grinding.
-A traditional porcelain veneer is placed on top of your existing tooth that has first been prepared by grinding a minimal amount of your tooth enamel, around two tenths to one half of a millimeter, to help achieve a more natural looking result.
-With no-prep porcelain veneers, your dentist is forced to work with the existing shape of your teeth.
-With traditional porcelain veneers, your dentist has the freedom to alter the shape of your existing teeth to create a more dramatic improvement in your smile.
+A traditional porcelain veneer is placed on top of your existing tooth that has first been prepared by reducing a minimal amount of your tooth enamel, around two tenths to one half of a millimeter, to help achieve a more natural looking result.
+With no-prep porcelain veneers, Dr. Woods will work with the existing shape of your teeth.
+With traditional porcelain veneers, Dr. Woods has the freedom to alter the shape of your existing teeth to create a more dramatic improvement in your smile.

 How were Porcelain Veneers created?